What is retargeting?

 What retargeting does is that it allows you, through social media channels and search engines to remind prospective customers who have already shown interest, that they wanted to solve a problem and that your product offers the best solution.

-Here’s how retargeting looks from a consumer’s perspective:
+Here’s how it looks from a consumer’s perspective:

 Few weeks ago, I was checking out at a pair of leather shoes online, they were so nice that I sent the link to my cousin.
 Some days later, he messaged me saying that he had been seeing ads for leather shoes everywhere he went online.